smart-on-fhir/smart-dev-sandbox/README.md

 ## FHIR Data

-The two HAPI FHIR servers are pre-populated with a set of sample patients and store data in the `stu2-data/target` and `stu3-data/target` folders as filesystem based Derby databases.
-See the configuration section below for instructions on starting the sandbox without any existing data.
+The two HAPI FHIR servers are pre-populated with a set of sample patients and store data in the `{fhir-version}-data/target` folders as filesystem based Derby databases.
+See the configuration section below for instructions on starting the sandbox without any pre-existing data.

 If you use the FHIR API to modify this data, the changes will persist even after you restart the sandbox.
 To restore the data to it's initial state, stop the sandbox, reset the repository and start the sandbox again: